gitextensions/ReleaseFileManager/README.md

 - Changes to needed files are detected
 - User has final say over the changes and can edit in a way that is not prone to errors
 - Sourcing files from ...\Bin\\%Configuration% folder will make it so portable builds are easier to manage

+## Linqpad Scripts folder

+The scripts found in this folder are used to do research on the files in the main GitExtensions repo.
+You must have [LinqPad](http://www.linqpad.net) installed.